Labels

 SIAE STAMP ON LABELS

-SIAE (Società Italiana degli Autori ed Editori - Italian Authors and Publishers Society), is the Italian agency that's in charge of the safeguard of Author's rights, and since around 1970 its name appears on all the labels of records produced in Italy.
+SIAE (Società Italiana degli Autori ed Editori - Italian Authors and Publishers Society), is the Italian agency that's in charge of the safeguard of Author's rights, and since around 1970 its name appears on the labels of records produced in Italy.

-Before the introduction of the SIAE moniker Italian records carried, printed on the label, the BIEM writing (Bureau International des Sociétés Gérant les Droits d'Enregistrement et de Reproduction Mécanique, international agency based in France).
-This writing was, around 1968-69, replaced with a simple "D.R." ("Diritti riservati" - Reserved Rights) and, since 1970, with the SIAE writing, first only printed on the labels, later with a handheld circular stamp.
+Before the introduction of the SIAE moniker Italian records carried, printed on the label, the BIEM writing (or, in some cases, SEDRIM).
+This writing was, around 1968-69, replaced with a simple "D.R." ("Diritti riservati" - Reserved Rights) and, since 1970, with the SIAE writing, first only printed on the labels, later with a machine printed circular stamp.

 Three different types of SIAE stamp are known: